hitokiri-mata/katacoda-courses/kubernetes-pipelines/python/step3-bloated-container.md

 Notice the image size is ~370MB.
 This is a very small Python application and producing a container this large is excessive.

-Also, linters will not be very happy with the Dockerfile source.
+Also, linters will not be happy with the Dockerfile source.

 `docker run --rm -i hadolint/hadolint < Dockerfile-bloated`{{execute}}